Botnia's paper mill is set to open soon, following further tests and the opening of a new terminal.

 Thanks to the new pulp mill, Botnia will be able to boost its production by one million tons and provide a full range of pulp, says Marko Janhunen, a vice president at the Finnish company.
 "Full production [in Uruguay] will mean an important increase in our annual production capacity which currently is 2.7 million tons," he says.
 "We will also be the only player in the market that can provide our customers with the whole scale of pulp products from Northern long-fiber pulp to Southern hemisphere short-fiber pulp."

 Next year, Botnia will be the only company in the world that can offer its customers a wide portfolio of products made of both Northern long fiber and eucalyptus raw material, he adds.
-Spain-based Ence and Swedish-Finnish Stora Enso are also building pulp mills in
+Spain-based Ence and Swedish-Finnish Stora Enso are also building pulp mills in Uruguay.

 The opening comes as Argentine protesters continue their blockades despite a ruling last year from a Mercosur tribunal that they are illegal.
+Uruguay's foreign minister Reinaldo Gargano has alerted members of the Mercosur parliament that while Uruguay holds the pro-tempore presidency of the regional bloc, the South American country will seek the reform of Mercosur’s dispute resolution mechanism.

 Norwegian/Japanese-owned Gearbulk is the only shipping line so far that will be using the new terminal, which started construction in March last year.

-Most of the pulp from Botnia - around 70 percent - will be shipped to Europe, while the rest will go to
+Most of the pulp from Botnia - around 70 percent - will be shipped to Europe, while the rest will go to China, according to Janhunen.
+"In Europe the pulp will be sold to several countries," he says.

 The pulp from the mill in Fray Bentos, which only has storage capacity for one day's production, will be sent with barges 70 kilometers downstream to the new terminal.
 The port has 20,000 m3 covered warehouse space, able to store 100,000 tons of pulp, according to Botnia.